Boeing 307 Stratoliner: Crew

-The Stratoliner was normally flown with a pilot and co-pilot, and both Pan Am and T&WA aircraft carried a flight engineer to reduce the workload on the two pilots by monitoring the engines for any problems and fine tuning them, while they also controlled fuel consumption from each of the tanks to maintain the aircraft's fore–aft and lateral balance.
+The Stratoliner was normally flown with a pilot and co-pilot, and both Pan Am and TWA aircraft carried a flight engineer to reduce the workload on the two pilots by monitoring the engines for any problems and fine tuning them, while they also controlled fuel consumption from each of the tanks to maintain the aircraft's fore–aft and lateral balance.
 Too much fuel used in one tank could result in the aircraft becoming uncontrollable.
 They also monitored other aircraft systems, including hydraulics and the cabin pressurization system.
 The flight engineer was also an aircraft maintenance engineer (AME) and, aside from operating the radio, which required training in Morse code, he was also responsible for all technical issues and would carry out repairs and maintenance on the 307.
-Each Pan Am aircraft had one additional crew member compared to T&WA aircraft: Because they made long overwater flights, they carried a navigator, who was not yet considered necessary by the CAA for overland flights, which were served by a network of beacons across the continent when the aircraft were not being flown by visual flight rules (VFR).
+Each Pan Am aircraft had one additional crew member compared to TWA aircraft: Because they made long overwater flights, they carried a navigator, who was not yet considered necessary by the CAA for overland flights, which were served by a network of beacons across the continent when the aircraft were not being flown by visual flight rules (VFR).

-Both T&WA and Pan Am normally carried two flight attendants on each aircraft.
-T&WA began using Hostesses, as they called them, as cabin crew in late 1935, while Pan Am continued to use male stewards until late in WW2.
+Both TWA and Pan Am normally carried two flight attendants on each aircraft.
+TWA began using Hostesses, as they called them, as cabin crew in late 1935, while Pan Am continued to use male stewards until late in World War II.